Get,

 By Dr Prachi Garg +2 more

 Yoghurt, favourite among kids as well as adults, is considered a superfood because it has innumerable health benefits.
 Yoghurt is rich in nutrients.
-It is an amazing source of proteins and calcium.
+It is an amazing source of protein and calcium.
 It also contains B complex vitamins, phosphorus, potassium and magnesium.
-It improves metabolism and provides a feeling of satiety.
+It helps improve metabolism and provides a feeling of satiety.

 Made from bacterial fermentation of milk, it is this very process that provides it with beneficial properties.
 Probiotics like Lactobacillus bulgaricus and Streptococcus thermophilus are used to make yoghurt.
 They ferment milk and convert the lactose in milk to lactic acid.